Eastern Bengal and Assam: Education

 Within its short lifespan, the Provincial Education Department promoted a significant expansion and improvement of higher education.
 Persian, Sanskrit, mathematics, history and algebra were among different disciplines introduced in the college level curriculum.
 Female colleges were established in each district.
 School enrollment increased by 20%.
-A committee was formed for the creation of the University of Dacca, which was established later in 1921, and came to be known as the Oxford of the East.
+A committee was formed for the creation of the University of Dacca, which was established later in 1921, and came to be known as the "Oxford of the East".

 Legacy

-The partition of 1905 created a precedent for the partition of British India.
-The British partitioned Bengal and Assam again in 1947, making Muslim-majority districts a part of the Dominion of Pakistan.
+The first partition of Bengal created a precedent for the second partition of Bengal.
+Bengal was partitioned again in 1947, making Muslim-majority districts a part of Pakistan.
 Later renamed East Pakistan, the region gained independence as the country of Bangladesh in 1971.

-Most of the colonial Assam Province became a part of the Dominion of India, and was eventually divided into several states for the States Reorganisation Act, 1956; these states include Nagaland, Mizoram, Meghalaya, current-day Assam, Tripura and Manipur.
+The Assam Province became a part of the Union of India, and was eventually divided into several states for the States Reorganisation Act, 1956; these states include Nagaland, Mizoram, Meghalaya, current-day Assam, Tripura and Manipur.

-In modern times, Bangladesh and India have sought to revive British Raj-era transport links.
+In modern times, Bangladesh and India have sought to revive British-era transport links.
 The BBIN Initiative has taken shape to promote economic integration and development in the region.
 The Bangladesh, China, India and Myanmar (BCIM) grouping also seeks to stimulate economic growth in this Asian sub-region.